 The chaos that accompanied Hurricane Katrina in 2005 illustrates how these phenomena can affect even the most developed societies.
 Moreover, a natural disaster may precipitate a serious technological catastrophe by damaging nuclear power plants, buildings that house dangerous biological or chemical products, dams, or hydrocarbon-storage areas, thus becoming a natural and technological disaster.

-This chapter from SCCM's Fundamentals of Disaster Management textbook seeks to:
+This chapter from SCCM's Fundamental Disaster Management, Third Edition seeks to:

 - Explain the health-related and economic impacts of natural disasters.